ChiragGupta16/Chat-With-PDF/README.md

 ◾ Employed Chroma DB to store and manage the generated embeddings, ensuring fast data retrieval.<br>
 ◾ Created a robust pipeline using Hugging Face transformers and LaMini-T5-738M model, enabling accurate responses to user queries.<br>
 ◾ Implemented a user-friendly chatbot interface with Streamlit, allowing users to interact with the system seamlessly and gain insights from complex logistics data.

+## To run it, simply run command "streamlit run app.py"